 Table of contents

 Fall is the perfect season for enjoying warming soups and stews like this healthy turkey chili.
 Inspired by The Biggest Loser TV show, it’s hearty comfort food to the max and satisfies any cool weather cravings.

 Plus, it just happens to be easy to make and filled with better for you ingredients!
 That is what makes it the best healthy turkey chili recipe if you ask me.

 While we love making award winning Instant Pot chili with ground beef, this homemade ground turkey chili is a low fat, healthier alternative packed with flavor and lean protein!
 Each bowl will practically be licked clean.

 This healthy chili recipe is thick in texture, full of classic flavors, and just begging to be topped cheese, avocado, or crushed tortilla chips.
 Save some for leftovers, as it tastes even better the next day!

 Ingredients and Notes

 This healthy turkey chili recipe uses whole food ingredients including pantry staples and fresh vegetables.

 - Ground turkey: Lean ground turkey makes this a healthier chili.
 Ground chicken could be used as your type of ground meat, too.

 - Vegetables: You’ll need garlic cloves, white or yellow onions, celery and bell peppers.
 I used one red bell pepper and one green pepper.
 You could add 1 1/2 cups corn if desired.

 - Beans: Canned beans save time, although you can cook dried beans from scratch.
-I used red kidney beans and white beans, although any variety works like black beans, cannellini beans or pinto beans.
+I used Instant Pot kidney beans and canned white beans, although any variety works like black beans, cannellini beans or pinto beans.
 Avoid chili beans as they have added seasoning.

 - Chicken broth: Vegetable broth or chicken stock also could be used.